My favorite soft amaretti cookies get a bright and fruity twist with the addition of freeze-dried raspberries.

 - Finely grind freeze dried raspberries in a food processor or spice grinder until finely ground powder.

-- In a large bowl, whisk together almond flour, sugar, and freeze dried raspberries until evenly incorporated.
+- In a large bowl, whisk together almond flour, sugar, salt and freeze dried raspberries until evenly incorporated.

 - In a mixing bowl or the bowl of a stand mixer fitted with the whisk attachment, whisk egg whites and lemon juice until they hold soft peaks.